Student Responsibility/Student Contribution

 Q. How do I appeal my financial aid award?

 A. Brown University has an appeal process through which you may request reconsideration of your award.
 If you are able to document a significant change in your family's financial circumstances, or believe there are special circumstances that were not considered initially, please complete the Financial Aid Appeal Form.
-Federal regulations require that exceptions fall within certain parameters and are documented.
-The form is designed to assist you in providing information critical to the review of your appeal.
+This tool is designed to assist you in providing information critical to the review of your appeal.

 Q. How do I notify your office of a change in circumstances?

-A. Whenever possible it is best to follow the appeal process detailed above as it will provide our office with comprehensive information regarding how the changes have affected your ability to contribute to educational expenses.
-If, after looking over the appeal form, you feel that a brief letter or e-mail would be more appropriate, please feel free to send the information in that format.
-In the unfortunate event of the death of a parent, please contact our office by phone or appointment so we may better assist you during this difficult time.
+A. In most cases, the appeal process detailed above will provide our office with comprehensive information regarding how the changes have affected your ability to contribute to educational expenses.
+If you feel that a brief letter or e-mail would be more appropriate to explain your circumstance, please feel free to send the information in that format.

 Q. What do I do if I receive an award from another need-based school that is substantially different from Brown University's award?

-Keep in mind that financial aid packages from institutions that award merit or athletic scholarships may differ greatly from Brown's financial aid package.
-Brown, as a member of the Ivy League, does not award merit or athletic scholarships.
+A. If you have received a need-based financial aid award from another institution that is substantially different from your Brown award, we encourage you to provide our office with a copy of the other school's award letter.
+Keep in mind that financial aid packages from institutions that award merit or athletic scholarships may differ greatly from your financial aid award at Brown.
+As a member of the Ivy League, Brown does not award merit or athletic scholarships.